RickDeckcard/DEK23_BTC/README.md

 EXCHANGES
 ---------
-That BETA version only is available BINANCE exchange.
+That Bversion only is available BINANCE exchange.
 BITSTAMP works bad with problems.

 BINANCE CSV FORMAT
 ------------------